nataliegass/nataliegass.github.io/_posts/2020-02-24-markdown-example.markdown

 > Dorothy followed her through many of the beautiful rooms in her castle.
 >
->> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.
+>> The Witch made her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

 ### Blockquote Example 3